Nursing Diagnosis Of Femur Fracture

 5. Impaired Skin Integrity Related to Pressure, Immobilization, and/or Surgical Incision

 Pressure ulcers (bedsores) are a common complication of immobility.
-Pressure on bony prominences, combined with decreased tissue perfusion, can lead to skin breakdown.
+Plus, pressure on bony prominences, combined with decreased tissue perfusion, can lead to skin breakdown.
 Surgical incisions also represent areas of impaired skin integrity that are vulnerable to infection.

 Related Factors: